Climate Change

 Shin-Koyasu Technology Front

-We will continue to reduce the amount of Scope2 indirect emissions resulting from our use of purchased energy by making more use of renewable energy sources.
+We will continue to reduce the amount of Scope 2 indirect emissions resulting from our use of purchased energy by making more use of renewable energy sources.

-In order to optimize the efficiency of our energy consumption, Kioxia Group’s manufacturing sites have the stated goal of reducing Scope2 energy consumption by 1% compared to the previous year's total, in line with the directives contained in the Act on Rationalizing Energy Use and Shifting to Non-fossil Energy (hereinafter, “the Energy-Saving Act”) in Japan.
+In order to optimize the efficiency of our energy consumption, Kioxia Group’s manufacturing sites have the stated goal of reducing Scope 2 energy consumption by 1% compared to the previous year's total, in line with the directives contained in the Act on Rationalizing Energy Use and Shifting to Non-fossil Energy (hereinafter, “the Energy-Saving Act”) in Japan.

-Activities of Energy Conservation Committee
+Promoting Energy Conservation

 Value Chains